benjmac/combine-actions/README.md

 # redux-action-combiner

 ## About
 Redux Action Combiner [middleware](https://github.com/reactjs/redux/blob/master/docs/advanced/Middleware.md) is meant to create a link between two pieces of state and to clean up the reducer of unnecessary cases.
-It also allows you to visually connect two actions, making it easier for you and others to follow the flow of the action creators / state.
+It also allows one to visually connect two actions, making it easier to follow the flow of the action creators / state.

 Redux Action Combiner works seamlessly along side other middeware.